TechCowboy/NABU-FUN/reversi/README.md

 With this program, you can now play against people running Atari 8-bit computers, Apple, ADAM and soon many more.

-(Updates to the ADAM version much more 'ADAM' like with a smartkey interface, but the business logic is the same.)

 Special thanks for Thomas Cherryhomes for providing the initial user interace and introducing me to Magellan which I used to create the current board screen and sprites.

-If you're interested in vintage/retro computing, on various platforms, you need to check out the Fujinet at https://fujinet.online
+If you're interested in vintage/retro computing, on various platforms, you *need* to check out the Fujinet at https://fujinet.online

 ## NABU Internet Adapter Settings